-Component Voluntary or Termination for Cause Death Disability Termination Without Cause Termination Following a Change in Control Treatment of Performance- Contingent RSUs NEOs age 55 or above with 15 years of service or age 60 or above with 10 years of service and who have signed a noncompetition agreement, unvested units will cliff vest on the vest date if the performance measure is achieved.
-All unvested units vest at the end of the performance cycle if the performance measure is achieved.
-All unvested units vest at the end of the performance cycle if the performance measure is achieved.
-NEOs age 55 or above with 15 years of service or age 60 or above with 10 years of service and who have signed a noncompetition agreement, unvested units will cliff vest on the vest date if the performance measure is achieved.
-All unvested units vest.
-Treatment of Stock Options Stock Options Granted Prior to 2007-Unvested shares are forfeited.
-For NEOs age 55 or above, vested options remain exercisable for a maximum of 2 years (90 days for ISOs).
-For all other NEOs, the options remain exercisable for 30 days.
-Stock Options Granted in 2007 or After-For NEOs age 55 or above with 15 years of service or age 60 or above with 10 years of service and who have signed a noncompetition agreement, unvested options will continue to vest under the normal schedule and options will remain exercisable for a maximum of 5 years (ISO tax treatment is only available for 90 days).
-For NEOs under age 55, the same provisions as those described above for grants made prior to 2007 are applicable.
-Stock Options-All options vest.
-Stock Options- Shares continue to vest pursuant to the original vesting schedule.
-Stock Options Granted Prior to 2007-Unvested shares are forfeited.
-For NEOs age 55 or above, vested options remain exercisable for a maximum of 2 years (90 days for ISOs).
-For all other NEOs, the options remain exercisable for 30 days.
-Stock Options Granted in 2007 or After-For NEOs age 55 or above with 15 years of service or age 60 or above with 10 years of service and who have signed a noncompetition agreement, unvested options will continue to vest under the normal schedule and options will remain exercisable for a maximum of 5 years (ISO tax treatment is only available for 90 days).
-For NEOs under age 55, the same provisions as those described above for grants made prior to 2007 are applicable.
-Stock Options-All options vest and in lieu of common stock issuable upon exercise, the NEOs are paid a lump sum amount equal to the number of outstanding shares underlying the options times the excess of the closing stock price on the date of termination over the exercise price.
+Component Voluntary or Termination for Cause Death Disability Termination Without Cause Termination Following a Change in Control Treatment of Performance- Contingent RSUs Awards granted prior to 2017: For NEOs age 55 or above with 15 years of service or age 60 or above with 10 years of service, and who have signed a noncompetition agreement, unvested RSUs will vest on the vest date if the performance measure is achieved.
+Awards granted after 2016: Similar to awards granted after 2016: Similar to awards granted after 2016: Similar to awards granted after 2017, except retirement age/service is defined as NEOs with combined age and service years of 70 or above (minimum age of 55), and awards are forfeited if termination is for cause.
+All unvested RSUs vest at the end of the performance period, if the performance measure is achieved.
+All unvested RSUs vest at the end of the performance period, if the performance measure is achieved.
+Awards granted prior to 2017: For NEOs age 55 or above with 15 years of service or age 60 or above with 10 years of service, and who have signed a noncompetition agreement, unvested RSUs will vest on the vest date if the performance measure is achieved.
+Awards granted after 2016: Similar to awards granted after 2016: Service is defined as NEOs with combined age and service years of 70 or above (minimum age of 55).
+All unvested RSUs vest.
+Treatment of Stock Options/SARs Awards granted prior to 2017: For NEOs age 55 or above with 15 years of service or age 60 or above with 10 years of service and who have signed a noncompetition agreement, unvested options/SARs will continue to vest under the normal schedule and options/SARs will remain exercisable for a maximum of 5 years (ISO tax treatment is only available for 90 days).
+For all other NEOs, unvested options/SARs are forfeited and vested options/SARs are forfeited and vested options/SARs remain exercisable for a maximum of 30 days.
+Awards granted after 2016: Similar to awards granted prior to 2017, except retirement ag/service is defined as NEOs with combined age and service years of 70 or above (minimum age of 55), and awards are forfeited if termination is for cause.
+All options/SARs vest.
+Options/SARs continue to vest pursuant to the original vesting schedule.
+Awards granted prior to 2017: For NEOs age 55 or above with 15 years of service or age 60 or above with 10 years of service and who have signed a noncompetition agreement, unvested options/SARs will continue to vest under the normal schedule and options/SARs will remain exercisable for a maximum of 5 years (ISO tax treatment is only available for 90 days).
+For all other NEOs, unvested options/SARs remain exercisable for a maximum of 30 days.
+Awards granted after 2016: Similar to awards granted after 2016: Similar to awards granted prior to 2017, except retirement age/service is defined as NEOs with combined age and service years of 70 or above (minimum age of 55).
+All options/SARs vest and in lieu of common stock issuable upon exercise, the NEOs are paid a lump sum amount equal to the number of outstanding shares underlying the options/SARs times the excess of the closing stock price on the date of termination over the exercise price.